China's Crude Oil Imports from Iran 2025 (Latest Data & Historical Trends)

 What percentage of China's oil comes from Iran?

-Iran typically accounts for 5-10% of China's total crude oil imports, depending on the year and sanctions environment.
+Iran typically accounts for 5–10% of China's total crude oil imports, depending on the year and sanctions environment.
 China's total crude imports exceed 500 million tons annually, sourced from Saudi Arabia, Russia, Iraq, Angola, Brazil, and other suppliers.
+Iran's share fluctuates more than any other supplier due to geopolitical factors.

 What is the data source?